 PostgreSQL Length + 12 Examples

-The length() is a function in Postgresql that is used to find the length of a string means the number of characters or the number of bytes in the given string.
-The below explains the syntax of the length function.
+The length() function in PostgreSQL is used to determine the length of a string, which refers to the number of characters or bytes in the given string.
+The following explains the syntax of the length function.

 LENGTH(string);

 The length function will accept a string as a parameter.
-A string can be any of the data types such as character(char), character varying(varchar), or text.
-The length function basically returns the number of characters in the string.
+A string can be any of the data types, such as character(char), character varying(varchar), or text.
+The length function returns the number of characters in the string.
 Let’s check some of the PostgreSQL length function examples.

 SELECT LENGTH ('SQL Server Guides');